Siena Poll finds most New Yorkers worry about being the victim of a crime

-LOUDONVILLE, N.Y. — A new Sienna Poll says 61% of New Yorkers are worried about being victims of a crime.
+LOUDONVILLE, N.Y. — A new Siena Poll says 61 percent of New Yorkers are worried about being victims of a crime.

 More than half say safety in public places is a big concern.
 The college found these concerns have led to 40% of people spending $100 or more to protect themselves.
 Another 12% have spent more than $500 dollars.